kikofernandez/encore-sat-solver/Notes.md

 - One often needs to create a new class to contain the results to be passed back from an actor.
 The actor then copies (parts of) its working data structure into a new instance of that class.
 It needs to be a new class because the mode of the working class and the one passed must be different

 - Linear is painful to work with.
 Eventually, we tried to avoid it at all costs.

+- I would like to reify a parameter in a function by adding more restrictions to it.
+For instance, I have a method that sends y : T to a function myFun.
+This function reifies the modes adding the constrain that y : T is now y : T + S. This can happen with compatible modes

+  class X : T
+    def send(y: T): unit
+      myFun(y)
+    end
+  end

+  local trait S
+  end

+  fun myFun(y: T + S): unit
+    ...
+  end